 Lord of IJsselstein, count of Buren and Leerdam and Councillor-Chamberlain of Charles the bold and Maximilian I of Austria.
 He was also Lord of Cranendonck and Eindhoven.
 His nickname was: Gijs Cross-eyed.
 Second son of Willem IV of Egmont and Walburga van Meurs.
 In 1492 he was awarded by Maximilian the titles count of Buren and count of Leerdam.
 In 1499 he was sworn as ‘ brother ‘ admitted to the Onze Lieve Vrouwe broederschap.

 Willem van Oranje (24 april 1533 – 10 juli 1584)

-Prince of Orange, count of Nassau-Dillenburg, better known as William of orange or under his nickname William the silent, and in father of the fatherland, was initially often Netherlands stadtholder (substitute) for the reigning Lord of the Netherlands.
+Prince of Orange, count of Nassau-Dillenburg, better known as William of Orange or under his nickname William the Silent, and father of the fatherland, was initially often Netherlands stadtholder (substitute) for the reigning Lord of the Netherlands.